-If you are planning a trip to South America and want to make the most of those spectacular Latino times filled with dancing, music and good food, we believe a fun fiesta or two should be included in your private, tailor-made itinerary around the festivals of South America.
+If you are planning a trip to South America and want to make the most of those spectacular Latino times filled with dancing, music and good food, we believe you should plan your private, tailor-made itinerary around the festivals of South America.

 Nothing adds more color to a vacation than good, old-fashioned festivities!
 Witness for yourself our recommended top festivals in South America.